Reinforcement Learning in the Real World: A Survey of Statistical Challenges and Future Directions: Within-deployment learning and optimization

-Causal DAGs can be used to (1) handle distal or sparse rewards, (2) effectively define the states or design action-selection strategies, and (3) embed causal knowledge into Bayesian priors, counterfactual data, or invariant dynamics.
+Causal DAGs can address data scarcity in three concrete ways: (1) constructing more informative rewards when the original reward is distal or sparse, (2) identifying state variables and action components most relevant to rewards and future states, and (3) embedding prior causal knowledge into Bayesian priors, counterfactual data, or invariant dynamics.
 We briefly summarize the work in each of these three areas.

-\textit{Distal, Sparse Rewards.} Online RL is often challenged by the lack of feedback following each decision, which can occur when the true goal is to optimize a distal outcome (e.g., an individual's overall cardiovascular health after six months) or sparse outcome (e.g. in Heartsteps V5 this is the intermittently collected individual's affective associations with physical activity).
+\textit{Distal, Sparse Rewards.} Online RL is often challenged by the lack of feedback following each decision, which can occur when the scientific goal is to optimize a long-term or distal outcome (e.g., an individual's overall cardiovascular health after six months) or sparse outcome (e.g. intermittently collected survey data from an individual).
 To address these challenges, a variety of algorithms have been proposed to design improved rewards based on proximal outcomes that are causally related to the distal outcome.
 These methods build off of classical statistical methods including \citep{prentice1989surrogate,weintraub2015perils}.
 One line of work uses surrogate methods \citep{athey2019surrogate} to construct a function of (multiple) proximal outcomes that serve as a substitute for the distal outcome \citep{yang2024targeting,tripuraneni2024choosing,wang2022surrogate,zoucausal}.
 Other approaches for optimizing for long-term outcomes in the literature do not {replace} the long-term outcome with a short-term surrogate but rather combine proximal outcomes with distal outcomes \citep{wu2022partial, zhang2025impatient, anderer2022adaptive}.

 \textit{Defining States and Selecting Actions.} Some algorithm design focuses on using causal reasoning to simplify learning for \textit{large state} and/or \textit{large action spaces} (which pose challenges for learning due to the curse of dimensionality) by focusing on the \textit{parents} of the reward and next state in a DAG.
 In a DAG, an arrow from A to B implies that A is a parent of B. In a stationary MDP, a minimal state or action would trivially consist of the parents of the reward and the next state.
 Nevertheless, causal DAGs are particularly useful for state construction in a history-dependent environment (see Sec.~\ref{sec_notation}), see \citet{zhang2020designing} for finite-horizon problems and \citet{gao2025harnessing} for bagged decision times.
 In addition, model based RL algorithms may take advantage of a DAG-based factorization of the state transition probabilities, this leads to the large area of \lq\lq Factored" MDPs, see \citet{osband2014near} for an example.
 In action selection, even when direct intervention on these parents is infeasible, knowledge of intervention effects can be shared across interventions since all effects go through the same parents \citep{lu2020regret,lu2022efficient}.
 Causal bandits is another line of work that aim to learn the optimal policy for bandits with many actions and under varying assumptions \citep{bilodeau2022adaptively,feng2023combinatorial,varici2023causal,yan2024causal}. \citet{seitzer2021causal} propose to improve exploration by prioritizing certain states or actions.